Johennes/aliexpress-invoice-generator/README.md

 ## Installing

-You can install the extension directly from the official [addons.mozilla.org] website.
+You can install the extension directly from the official [addons.mozilla.org] website or from the [Chrome Web Store].

 ## Running (from Code)